CineraM/Streaming-Site/README.md

 # Anime Streaming Site
-Mock Web Application similar to existing subscription based steaming services.
+Mock Web Application similar to existing subscription-based streaming services.

+# Link to demo - webiste
+ani-fox-client.vercel.app

+- **Do not use real info (email, name, password) when registering**, although this is a mock website there is a database holding user information.
+- No email verification, just register with a dummy email
+- No password requirements

 ## Stack: MongoDB - Express - React - NodeJS

 **2 React applications:**
-  Client: Application that handles the front-end and requests to the db,
+  Client: Application that handles the front-end and requests to the DB,
   Server: An ExpressJS server that works as an API to fetch and validate data from the database.

 ### Package Manager